pssolanki111/polygon/docs/Getting-Started.rst

 **It is highly recommended to read this page to the full as it has important information**

+You can see some examples on the `github repository <https://github.com/pssolanki111/polygon/tree/main/EXAMPLES>`__ after you have done the initial steps

 What you need to have
 ---------------------